Network Traffic Engineering

 Before you can understand how to use MPLS to do traffic engineering, you must understand what traffic engineering is.
 So, we have network engineering that manipulates your network to suit your traffic.
 You make the most reasonable predictions about how traffic will flow across your network and then order the right components.

 Then we have traffic engineering.
-Network traffic engineering is manipulating your traffic to fit your network.
-Traffic engineering is not MPLS-specific and is a general practice among all networking and security technologies.
-Traffic engineering could be a simple or complex implementation.
-Something as simple as tweaking IP metrics on the interface can be implemented in its simplest for traffic engineering.
+Network traffic engineering is manipulating traffic to fit your network.
+Traffic engineering is not MPLS-specific but a general practice among all networking and security technologies.
+It could be a simple or complex implementation.
+Something as simple as tweaking IP metrics on the interface can be implemented in its simplest form for traffic engineering.
 Then, we have traffic engineering specific to MPLS.

-In this lab, we will look at MPLS TE with ISIS configuration.
-Routers PE1, P1, P2, P3, and PE2 are our MPLS core network.
+In this lab, we will examine MPLS TE with ISIS configuration.
+Our MPLS core network consists of PE1, P1, P2, P3, and PE2 routers.
 The CE1 and CE2 routers use regular IP routing.
 All routers are configured to use IS-IS L2.

 Tip: There are four main items we have to configure: